wxie2017/wxie2017.github.io/pages/speech/fs_for_you_and_for_me.md

 You can raise your questions at the end of my talk.

+### what is software

 As we see, we use software every day, wechat is a software, for example.

 For me, software is a program, and it is product.
 It has different appearances.

 Sometimes it is like this (an icon) - how do you run this program?

+In general, a software is program, and it is a file in your device.

 Sometimes it is like this (binary form) - could you read it?
+Could you understand what the program is doing?
 I think this is why people think software is mysterious.

 Sometimes it is like this (source code form) - could you read it?
 Is it still mysterious?

+From the source code to binary you need a compiler, like this.
+In the past, if you can make a good compiler, you would make a good fortune, as least a millionaire.

+Binary is for the computer, and source code is for human beings.

+One question to you all, what do you get for your program?
+Is is in binary form, or in source code form?

+If human beings could not understand binary, why wouldn't we get the source code?

+This is not ethical, not justice.
+Our computing freedom should not be controlled by other people.

+Here comes free software.

+### what is free software

+Who can tell us what is the Chinese for Free Software?

+Free as an English word has 2 basic meaning:

+1. free of charge, like free lunch; we can use gratis instead of free for this meaning.

+2. free as in freedom, like free speech; this is the meaning for free software; sometimes we also use libre software to refer to the same thing.

+The official definition of Free Software is

 - Freedom 0: free to run the software as you wish for any purpose.
 - Freedom 1: free to study how the software works and make changes as you wish.